Richard Bozulich: Ishi Press

 In 1977, the Japan Go Association ceased publication of Go Review, their English-language magazine.
 Working closely with Power, Bozulich published a quarterly magazine Go World which continued through 129 issues, ceasing publication in 2013.
 For many years Go World was the major source in English for comprehensive analysis of top Japanese tournament games.

 Kiseido

 In 1982 Bozulich founded Kiseido Publishing Company, publishing Invincible: The Games of Shusaku.
 This biography and game collection by John Power is about Honinbo Shusaku, the most famous Japanese player from the 1800s.
-Kiseido became more active in the 1990s, when Bozulich produced two more multi-volume sets of instructional material: the five volume Mastering the Basics, and the ten volume Get Strong at Go series.
+Kiseido became more active in the 1990s, when Bozulich produced two more multi-volume sets of instructional material: the twelve volume Mastering the Basics series, and the ten volume Get Strong at Go series.
 Kiseido continues to publish other books as well, such as The Go Player's Almanac, The World of Chinese Go and An Introduction to Modern Fuseki: Korean Style.

 Go World

-Richard Bozulich has written or published more than one hundred books and magazine and newspaper articles about the game of go.
+Richard Bozulich has written or published more than one hundred books, magazines, and newspaper articles about the game of go.
 He is the world's most prolific author of go materials in English.
-Richard Bozulich is the publisher of Go World magazine.
-He has a regular Go column in The Daily Yomiuri, Japan's largest English-language newspaper.
-He lives in Chigasaki, Japan and has worked as a professor of mathematics, physics and chemistry at a local college.
-His father was from Zadar county, Croatia.
+Richard Bozulich was the publisher of Go World magazine until it ceased publication in 2012, after 129 issues.